-Importing a template in this way simply copies it to the following folder: C:\Users\[user]\AppData\Local\Packages\1Edit_qw7y987j427n8\LocalState\Templates the easiest way to distribute the new versions to all users is to replace the files within the 1Edit installation folder and distribute this folder to all users to re-install.
-1Edit will not be updated if the version has not changed, but the new files will be deployed into the right location for each user.
+Note: Importing a template in this way simply copies it to the following folder: C:\Users\[user]\AppData\Local\Packages\1Edit qw7y987j427n8\LocalState\Templates

 To distribute a template file automatically to all users, it can be placed into the Template folder within the installation folder.
 When users install 1Edit, the template file will be automatically put in the right place.